WORKFORCE HOUSING

 OUR WORK

-We address the affordable housing problem through 3 primary focus areas: building new housing through Rural Homes, managing the Housing Opportunity Fund (HOF), and leading convenings with government and private stakeholders.
+Telluride Foundation addresses our regional housing challenges through 3 primary focus areas: the construction of new affordable housing through Rural Homes, offering financial assistance to our workforce through the Housing Opportunity Fund (HOF), and finally leading convenings to nurture and support collaborative solutions to our regional housing challenges.

-Rural Homes builds workforce housing by utilizing a model that integrates donated land, off-site home construction, low-cost construction financing, and low-cost mortgages.
-They work closely with regional communities and have assembled a coalition of statewide public, private and philanthropic partners to support their efforts.
+Launched in 2019 by the Telluride Foundation, Rural Homes, builds affordable workforce housing by utilizing a model that integrates donated land, off-site home construction and low-cost construction financing.
+Rural Homes work closely with regional communities and have assembled a coalition of statewide public, private and philanthropic partners to support their efforts.

 All the homes built by Rural Homes are deed restricted which protects their affordability in perpetuity and specifically serves families whose income falls within 60-120% of the region’s Area Medi Income.
 By adding new building stock to a housing market that is saturated with older homes, or inflated by vacation markets, we are addressing – head on – key determinants of public health and long-term economic sustainability in the region.

-Our HOF provides forgivable loans to qualified buyers, and grants to renters moving into housing they’ve obtained.
+The Foundation’s Housing Opportunity Fund (HOF) provides forgivable loans to qualified buyers, and grants to renters moving into housing they’ve obtained.
 These forgivable loans are intended to lend a hand in the form of financial support for those ‘last mile’ housing acquisition costs: down payment or closing costs for buyers, or first/last month rent or security deposit for renters.
+In March, 2025 the Foundation is launching a new ROBUST down payment assistance program to provide even more financial support to our hard-working regional workforce.
+Please contact Elaine Demas at elaine@telluridefoundation.org for more information.

 OUR IMPACT